chroline/well_app/README.md

 There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.

+# 📒 Wiki

+This project repository has [a fantastic wiki](https://github.com/chroline/well_app/wiki) that you should consider reading!
+It goes into detail about the project from a more technical aspect.
+If you are interested in learning more about the app itself, go ahead and check it out!

 # 👨‍💻 Tech stack

 Here's a brief high-level overview of the tech stack the Well app uses: